School-Specific7 min readMay 10, 2026

 Weaker approaches:

-• Writing about Nashville instead of Vanderbilt
+• Writing about Nashville instead of about yourself

 Writing for Specific Vanderbilt Schools